kgruiz/Recapit/README.md

 - `<slug>/<slug>-transcribed.tex` – cleaned LaTeX body content.
 - `run-summary.json` – totals, estimated spend, and a list of output artifacts.
 - `run-events.ndjson` – per-request telemetry (one JSON object per API call).
-- `chunks.json` – manifest for normalized video assets (video inputs only).
+- `chunks.json` – manifest for normalized video assets (video inputs only); manifests include hashes and chunk response paths so reruns with `--skip-existing` honor prior work.
 - Optional `.srt`/`.vtt` files when `--export` is provided.

 Use `--hide-summary`, `--detailed-costs`, and `--summary-path` to adjust the console summary behaviour.